lombardo-chcg/lombardo-chcg.github.io/_posts/11/2017-03-13-improving-grep-skills.md

   - bash
 ---

 Found myself needing to search a large directory for a string, not knowing or caring about the capitalization of the string.
-Of course there's a flag for that:
+Of course there's a flag for that: `-i`

 {% highlight bash %}
 grep -irn iDonTcAReaboutTheCaSe directory_name/